ASUCICREPO/multi-lingual-kendra/README.md

 - Populate the Access Key ID, Secret Access Key, and region fields in `/src/services/local-dev-credentials.json`
 - Populate the created Kendra Index ID in its respective field in `/src/services/local-dev-credentials.json`
 - After entering the cloned folder, run `npm install` to install all the dependencies
+- In `/src/services/Kendra.ts`
+    - Comment lines 19-24 that update config
 - Run `npm start`

 ### To develop and run through Amplify deployment